 8. Merge serverless handlers

-For us, we found a way to merge SQS and SNS handlers given that their event input data and the way they work is similar and it saved us a whole lot of MBs.
+For us, we found a way to merge SQS and SNS handlers given that their event input data and the way they work are similar and it saved us a whole lot of MBs.

 The lambda console provides you with sample event input data on its test tab you can work with.
 Choose from the list.